Ask any seasoned backpacker and they’ll tell you that an external frame backpack is the way to go if you have a way to go.

 A few features we really appreciate are the opening at the corners of the internal pocket which allow for storage of a few long, thin items.
 And, the top comes off as a sling.

-We love with the ultra-durable ripstop and420D poly back Stafford fabric.
+We are in love with the ultra-durable ripstop and420D poly back Stafford fabric.
 The frame is also very durable.

 For younger hikers and campers, you can’t go wrong with this external frame backpack.
 The pull-forward waist belt ranges from 20-40” and it can accommodate torso lengths from 13-18”.